OlexOlex/TPE-Module/README.md

 * A 4mm drill and/or milling cutter for drilling the hole for the micro-USB socket (multiple holes next to each other becoming a slot)
 * A trianglular or semi-circle file for cleaning the hole for the micro-USB socket
 * Waterproof glue and hot glue or similar to glue the components safely together and to the case (two component resin or silicon might work as well)
-* Something to measure where to drill the holes in the case
+* Something to measure and mark where to drill the holes in the case
-*

 ## How to build one:
 * Build the hardware by wiring everything together (don't use the chassis yet)